Post last updated 18th April 2021

-With very few football gambling/gaming products on the market now, this is a quick compare and contrast piece, seeing as I’m using both of them.
-FiveYards pitches itself as an alternative to the traditional bookies.
+With very few football gambling/gaming products on the market now, this is a quick compare and contrast piece, seeing as I’m using all of them.
+FiveYards pitches itself as an alternative to the traditional bookies, FanTeam is a Daily Fantasy Sports site which is gaining a lot of traction in the UK.
 The other, Sorare, is slightly different but the general principles (and communities) overlap a great deal so it makes sense to include it here.

 This is not a recommendation of where to put your money and it’s my opinion based on my own usage of the products so, as always, do your own research before you commit.
 I’m also going to try to keep this reasonably short and sweet, rather than an inside-out analysis of each product.

 FIVEYARDS – trading and scouting for FOOTBALL fans